Author and Editor Hub

 As Editors, you’re aware Open Access presents great opportunities to boost your readership and attract more submissions.
 We have produced this short guide to help you to increase the readership for your Journal — both inside and outside the academy.

-In January 2021 Pluto Journals took the step of flipping all 21 of our Journals to Open Access which means they are free to read.
+In January 2021 Pluto Journals took the step of flipping all Journals to Open Access which means they are free to read.
 By end of January 2022, the usage statistics of the portfolio of Journals had increased by a staggering 650%, over the figures in 2020 and by 850% over the figures for 2019.
 This is great news but it also comes with the challenge of continuing to grow usage in the years ahead as this is an important element in the Subscribe to Open (S2O) contract where Academic Libraries continue to pay a fee partly based on the increased usage that Open Access delivers.

 2. Sharing OA articles — What’s the diﬀerence?